urql-graphql/urql/README.md

 [You can also find a fully working demo on CodeSandbox.](https://codesandbox.io/s/urql-client-side-suspense-demo-81obe)

+## Limitations

+The suspense exchange is not intended to work for server-side rendering suspense!
+This is what the `ssrExchange` is intended for and it's built into the main `urql` package.
+The `suspenseExchange` however is just intended for client-side suspense and use with `<React.Suspense>`.

+The `<React.Suspense>` element currently won't even be rendered during server-side rendering, and has been disabled in `react-dom/server`.
+So if you use `suspenseExchange` and `<React.Suspense>` in your server-side code you may see some unexpected behaviour and errors.

 ## Maintenance Status

 **Experimental:** This project is quite new.
 We're not sure what our ongoing maintenance plan for this project will be.
 Bug reports, feature requests and pull requests are welcome.
-If you like this project, let us know!
+If you like this project, let us know by starring the repo!